 Want a book recommendation?
 Complete this form and staff will send you great reading ideas!

-The Pierce County Library System continues to serve you while its buildings are closed to help slow the spread of the novel coronavirus pandemic 2019 (COVID-19) and in compliance with Governor Inslee's Stay Home, Stay Healthy order.
+The Pierce County Library System continues to serve you while its buildings are closed to help slow the spread of the novel coronavirus pandemic 2019 (COVID-19) and in compliance with the Safe Start Washington Phased Reopening plan.

 The Library is changing how it delivers service in libraries:

-Fines for overdue material will not be assessed during the Library’s closure to the public.
+Fines for overdue material will not be assessed for the remainder of 2020.